GoogleCloudPlatform/cluster-toolkit/resources/README.md

 # Resources

 This directory contains a set of resources built for the HPC Toolkit.
-These resources can be used to define components of an HPC cluster.
+Resources describe the building blocks of an HPC blueprint.
+The expected fields in a resource are listed in more detail below.

 ## Resource Fields